jordanjanakievski/github-trading-card/README.md

 Please raise an issue indicating the language so a solution can be found as Simple Icons does not use the same name for all languages as GitHub does.

 Thanks for your help!

+## Future Implementations

+- Holographic filter based commits or other stats